Want to know how much money you can make as a copywriter if you live and work in Kenya or the Philippines? Stay tuned.

 Learn some of the essential skills needed to be an up-to-date content writer, and you’ll already have something to work with.
 Below are suggested areas of focus:

-- Learn how to come up with click-wordy headlines to increase traffic to your website.
+- Learn how to come up with click-worthy headlines to increase traffic to your website

 Now you know where your improvement opportunities lie, all there is to do is to get on with it.